cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

                 false,
                 {
                   headers: {
-                    //"Authorization": "Basic dGVzdHVzZXJuYW1lOnRlc3RwYXNzd29yZA=="
+                    //"Authorization": "soirgoiweghioweg"
                   }
                 }
             );
+            return defer.promise
+          }

             {%endhighlight%}

  Lots going on here, this is the cordova heart , where we set a download location, and then unzip to it, our zip files will come here, into the cordova file structure, each one into a directory with the same name as its zipfile, this means we know exactly where to link to from our view.
-Once this is complete, we run the PackageService.addProduct function
+Then we deleted the zipfile.
+Once all this is complete, we run the PackageService.addProduct function

 <h3> 13 addProduct</h3>

           {%highlight javascript%}
+                         //js/factories/productsFactory.js
           addProduct: function(product){
           var defer = $q.defer()